 The Welcome Kiosk

-The Welcome Kiosk is located next to the car park and is entrance to the visitor centre.
+The Welcome Kiosk is located next to the car park and is where visitors are welcomed and entrance fees taken.
+The main Nature Centre is a further 250 metres up the track.
 The kiosk always has a staff member present who will be happy to give further information or answer any questions.

 Things to See and Do

-The toilet for use by visitors with disabilities is located just around the corner from the Welcome kiosk, along a section of smooth boardwalk.
-There is plenty of space for a wheelchair and another person if necessary and there are handrails provided for assistance with transfer to and from the toilet.
+The toilet for use by visitors with disabilities is located at the Welcome Kiosk, along a section of smooth boardwalk.
+There is plenty of space for a wheelchair and a carer and there are handrails provided for assistance with transfer to and from the toilet.

-The shop is fully accessible and shelves are placed at different levels for ease of access to the stock.
+The retail area is part of the main open-plan room at the Nature Centre and once visitors are inside the centre, everything is on one level with no ramps or steps, so access to this area is straightforward once inside the centre.
+The retail units are placed to allow access by wheelchairs and shelves are placed at different levels for ease of access to the stock.
 Staff are always on hand to assist visitors and provide further information.

 Getting around outside